Get ready for my honest review from my time on the Seaventures Dive Rig in Sabah, Borneo.

 What should I pack for Seaventures?

 You don’t need to pack a lot!
-I’ve been traveling around Southeast Asia for five months with nothing but my little Northface carry-on.
+I’ve been traveling around Southeast Asia for five months with nothing but my Northface carry-on.
 Here’s what I recommend having for your trip to Seaventures:

 Is Seaventures Dive Rig worth it?